roopej/dps-control/README.md

 device is handled by the simple minimalmodbus library.

 ## Configuration
+### General
 Please check first `dps_control.cfg` file.
 It has very few settings but they are important as you need to tell the CLI in which tty port your DPS5005 device is and what its slave number is.
-In Ubuntu the port is usually `/dev/ttyUSB0` or `/dev/ttyUSB1` or similar.
-If you do not know which port your device is in, you can plug it in and check `sudo dmesg` log which shows you where it mounted the device.
 Configuration file also includes setting for used baud rate.
 It is *highly recommended* to use 9600 as other values may not work properly.

 Also, please set the maximum voltage and current according to your power supply specs.

+There is setting `start_power_off` which is True by default.
+This ensures that starting the dps-control application first switches power off for safety reasons.

+### Linux
+In Ubuntu the port is usually `/dev/ttyUSB0` or `/dev/ttyUSB1` or similar.
+If you do not know which port your device is in, you can plug it in and check `sudo dmesg` log which shows you where it mounted the device.

 If you get permission errors about your tty port it might be that your user needs to be added to the `dialout` group.
 `sudo usermod -aG dialout $(whoami)`

-There is setting `start_power_off` which is True by default.
-This ensures that starting the dps-control application first switches power off for safety reasons.
+## macOS

+### Windows

 ## Running